taiwins/taiwins/docs/mainpage.md

 This manual documents the API and design of the Taiwins.
 Several notes were registered along the development.
-Taiwins consists of serveral **sub-projects** like **twclients** and **twobjects** for distinctive parts, those libraries are embedable and can be used independently outside serves general building blocks for wayland projects.
+Taiwins consists of serveral **sub-projects** like **twclients** for distinctive parts, those libraries are embedable and can be used independently outside serves general building blocks for wayland projects.

 ## Sub-projects